-A home in Murrarie, Australia was recently visited by an eastern brown snake, the second deadliest snake in the world.
-Snake catcher Stewart Lalor of Elite Snake Catching Services received the call on Wednesday morning around 10 a.m. and was dispatched to capture the snake.
+A home in Murarrie, an Australian city just South of Brisbane, was recently visited by an eastern brown snake, easily the second deadliest snake in the world.
+Local snake catcher, Stewart Lalor of Elite Snake Catching Services, received the call on a Wednesday morning around 10 a.m. and was dispatched to capture the venomous snake.

-Photos of the snake were captured and posted on the Facebook page Snake Catchers Adelaide.
+Photos of the venomous brown snake were captured and posted on social media, the Snake Catchers Adelaide Facebook page.

 “It was safely removed and relocated away from any properties, always remember to leave snakes alone and call a professional snake catcher to deal with the situation,” they added.

 Lalor also said that this was the Australian couple’s “first experience with a snake inside their home” and believed the venomous snake might have entered the property from a nearby construction site.
 A week before, the snake catchers had posted a video of the same kind of deadly snake just hanging it on the road, getting a tan.

 I’m sure that Australian couple had the shock of their life finding that poisonous snake in their own bed.
 I’ll probably be a little extra cautious checking my sheets every night before I climb into bed now.
 Thinking about finding any type of snake in my bed gives me chills.